tomjoht/documenting-apis/_docs/Introduction to REST APIs/pubapis_learning_to_code.md

 ---
-title: 'How much code do you need to know to create developer documentation?'
+title: How much code do you need to know to create developer documentation?
 permalink: /pubapis_learning_to_code.html
 categories:
 - api-doc
 course: "Documenting REST APIs"
-weight: 8.2
+weight: 1.22
 sidebar: docapis
-published: false
 section: introtoapis
 ---

-## Overview

 With developer documentation roles, some level of coding is required.
 But you don't need to know as much as developers, and acquiring that deep technical knowledge will usually cost you expertise in other areas.